abuonomo/ollama-villagers-mod/README.md

 - Talking to a villager that is already talking will lead to its conversation history being ordered in the wrong way.
 - Villagers are not aware of their environment, unless told by the player (maybe a cool feature to add later).
 - If the server is shut down or crashes while a villager is talking, it will keep the last message it said as its nametag until a new nametag is applied or it is killed, replacing its custom nametag (if it had one).
+- There seems to be the same issue, but with the nearby players disconnecting.
+I don't know why it happens, but that's quite annoying.